-They operate family ventures in three locations around Cardigan, and in August they hold week-long gatherings – Fforest Gather - that bring together the best of Fforest’s unique ethos for a holiday that’s full of creative engagement.
+They operate family ventures in three locations around Cardigan, and in July and August they hold week-long gatherings – Fforest Gather - that bring together the best of Fforest’s unique ethos for a holiday that’s full of creative engagement.
 It’s got the vibe of a festival, but without the … well, hullabaloo.
 Numbers are limited to 300 each week, so everyone gets to know each other.
 It’s a gathering of kindred souls, with all kinds of activities thrown in, set in a very beautiful place.

 Where does it happen?

 Fforest Farm is set in 200 acres near Cilgerran, tucked between the Teifi gorge and Welsh Wildlife Centre nature reserve, a few miles up-river from Cardigan and the coast.
 Add the adjoining reserve, and there are 500 acres of unspoilt pasture and woodland in which to gambol freely.
 In their words, it’s ‘… a place to rediscover the luxury of simple.’